Guide to Columbus

 Home to Fort Benning and the longest urban whitewater course in the world, Columbus full of things to do, places to stay, great restaurants and events year-round.

 Originally inhabited by the Creek Indians, the city of Columbus was settled in 1828, named for Christopher Columbus.
-It was an important shipping port and in 1909, became home to the U.S. Army's Camp Benning (now Fort Benning).
-Set along the Chattahoochee River on the border with Alabama, Columbus has become a popular spot for outdoor lovers with the largest urban whitewater course in the world and a zipline across the river.
+It was an important shipping port and in 1918, became home to the U.S. Army's Camp Benning (now Fort Benning).
+Set along the Chattahoochee River on the border with Alabama, Columbus has become a popular spot for outdoor lovers with the longest urban whitewater course in the world and a zipline across the river.
 The thriving downtown has plentiful attractions, restaurants and shops.

 Things to Do